 Seafood Specialties

-Sri Lanka’s extensive coastline provides an abundant supply of seafood, presenting dishes that range from spicy curries to deep-fried snacks.
+Sri Lanka’s extensive coastline provides abundant seafood, presenting dishes ranging from spicy curries to deep-fried snacks.
 Commonly used seafood includes:

-Fish curry, particularly made from tuna, is a ubiquitous dish, often flavoured with tamarind and coconut.
+Fish curry, particularly made from tuna, is ubiquitous, often flavoured with tamarind and coconut.

 Spices and Seasonings in Sri Lankan Cooking

-Sri Lankan cuisine is characterized by its rich use of various spices and seasonings, each adding distinctive flavours and aromas to a wide array of dishes.
+Sri Lankan cuisine is characterized by its rich use of various spices and seasonings, each adding distinctive flavours and aromas to various dishes.

 Cinnamon and Cardamom

-Cinnamon, a spice native to Sri Lanka, is widely used in its cooking, often found in both sweet and savoury dishes.
-Its sweet, woody aroma enriches curries and desserts alike.
-Cardamom is another important spice, used for its intense, slightly sweet flavour that enhances the complexity of Sri Lankan curries and rice dishes.
+Cinnamon, a spice native to Sri Lanka, is widely used in its cooking and often found in sweet and savoury dishes.
+It’s lovely, woody aroma enriches curries and desserts alike.
+Cardamom is another vital spice for its intense, slightly sweet flavour that enhances the complexity of Sri Lankan curries and rice dishes.

 Curry Leaves and Lemongrass

 Curry leaves provide an unmistakable, pungent flavour vital in many Sri Lankan dishes.
-Typically, they are fried in the early stages of cooking to release their aroma.
-With its citrusy scent, Lemongrass contributes a fresh, lemony essence to broths, soups, and marinades and is often paired with coconut milk to create flavour depth.
+Cooks typically fry them in the early stages of cooking to release their aroma.
+With its citrusy scent, Lemongrass adds a fresh, lemony essence to broths, soups, and marinades, and often pairs with coconut milk to deepen the flavor.

 Chili Peppers and Curry Powders

 Sri Lankan cuisine employs chilli peppers to create varying levels of spiciness within dishes, from mildly piquant to intensely hot.
-The peppers are used fresh, dried, or as ground powders.
-Curry powders in Sri Lanka are unique blends often made fresh, comprising roasted and unroasted spices, including coriander, cumin, fennel, and fenugreek seeds, tailored to specific dishes for distinct profiles.
+People use the peppers fresh, dried, or ground into powders.
+In Sri Lanka, cooks often create unique curry powders from scratch by blending roasted and unroasted spices, such as coriander, cumin, fennel, and fenugreek seeds, tailored to specific dishes for distinct flavor profiles.

 Sri Lankan Street Food and Snacks